 Erachi Ularthiyathu is the traditional name for this popular dish.
-Mouthful to pronounce?
+A mouthful to pronounce?
 Don’t worry, the only mouthful you’ll need to worry about is shoveling down as many mouthfuls of this dish as possible!
-Chunks of beef are slowly stir fried with a delectable mixture of coconut, curry leaves, spices and green chilly.
+Chunks of beef are slowly stir-fried with a delectable mixture of coconut, curry leaves, spices and green chilly.

 The rich red mixture is served alongside Malabari paratha – layers upon layers of soft paratha to peel off and wrap around the beef fry make for an unforgettable meal.
 Looking for the best accompaniment?
 Some alcohol or toddy should do just fine!

 Mullapanthal restaurant: Don’t be fooled by its simple ‘hole-in-the-wall’ appearance – Mullapanthal is all about the food.
 This award-winning toddy shop has some unbeatable beef fry that can be served with some toddy to wash it down.
 It’s the small yet hardy joints like this that contribute so much to experiencing the food in Kerala.

 Grand Pavilion: If you’re looking for a more upscale establishment to try beef fry, head to Grand Pavilion.
 This is yet another institution that garners a double mention a little lower in the blog.
 Make sure you order the Malabar parotta to go along with the beef fry.